dymurray/apb-blogs/rocketchat-tutorial.md

         default: latest
         enum: ['latest', '0.56.0']
 ```
+* For information on configuring metadata for your application, see [here](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle/blob/master/docs/developers.md#metadata)

 The important thing to note here are the `parameters`.
 Our rocketchat container image will expect these parameters as environment variables to be used and configured on startup.
 Now that we have defined our APBs parameters, we can reference them as environment variables to be injected into the container from the `deploymentConfig`.
 This will be made obvious in the next section.

 ## Provisioning